 Some noises you will find difficult to control, such as outside road traffic.
 But you can avoid other sounds.

 Where possible, turn-off or move away from noise sources.
 These include cooling fans, air conditioning, washer-driers, ticking clocks, and radios.
-You will be amazed how loud these seem when you listen with headphones or earbuds.
+You will be amazed at how loud these seem when you listen with headphones or earbuds.

 Family members can also be noisy, but you can ask them to be quiet.
 Let them know you are about to join a video call but be specific about what you want them to do.
 They may not appreciate what they are doing is creating noise.

 One thing we all forget is our cell phones.
 Put your phone into airplane mode so you’re not interrupted by calls and notifications.

 Avoiding Room echo